fastly/compute-js-opentelemetry/README.md

 ```

 You are not required to use this module, but if you do choose not to use it, you will have to
 make the appropriate modifications yourself.
-See the [webpack-helpers/index.ts](./src/webpack-helpers/index.ts) file for
+See [webpack-helpers](./src/webpack-helpers) for
 details.

 ## Examples